Frequently Asked Questions

 When will my village be expected to be Firewise?

 To see the proposed schedule - Implementation Schedule.
 The Schedule was designed to assist the community and City of Scottsdale Departments in managing the project.
-Given Desert Mountains’ size, this is a very large project.
-It does not prohibit you from starting early.
+Given Desert Mountain's size, this is a very large project.
 Each village will be sent an e-mail as a reminder that it is their month to begin the certification process.
-At that time a notice/poster will appear on your village bulletin board.
+At that time, a notice/poster will appear on your village bulletin board.
 It will be updated monthly showing your specific village progress.

 How will I know when my village is scheduled to start the Firewise project?